Ideefixze/Winder/README.md

 # Winder
 Simple matchmaker for those looking for love.
+Made in Python (Django), for learning purposes.

 How to use?